UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 <opt text="False" >

-Are you sure? *Fun Fact*: Co-creator of this course, Hayley Boyce once **lost** marks for having plots that were too pretty in her EDA.
+Are you sure? *Fun Fact*: Co-creator of this course, Hayley Boyce once **lost** marks for having plots that were "too pretty"" in her EDA.

 </opt>